-- [a] Do you have a process for maintaining legal privilege and confidentiality? - (b) Can you pause document destruction processes? - Do you have appropriate evidence gathering capability so you can collect information about the breach? - [d] Do you know who your specialist external lawyers who can manage the investigation and give legal advice are? - [e] Do you have a process for managing and logging steps taken in the investigation? - [f] Do you understand your contractual rights and obligations with third parties? - (g) Can you quickly identify third parties you may need to notify? - [h] Do you have appropriate contractual rights to be notified of breaches by third parties? - Do you know how to contact the Information Commissioners Office ("ICO") and with law enforcement who you can involve quickly if necessary? - III If you hold credit/ debit card data, do you need to notify your payment processor? - [k] Do you need advice on the legal options available to quickly gather evidence from third parties? - Do you understand your potential liabilities to third parties?
+- (a) Do you have a process for maintaining legal privilege and confidentiality? - (b) Can you pause document destruction processes? - (c) Do you have appropriate evidence gathering capability so you can collect information about the breach? - (d) Do you know who your specialist external lawyers who can manage the investigation and give legal advice are? - (e) Do you have a process for managing and logging steps taken in the investigation? - (f) Do you understand your contractual rights and obligations with third parties? - (g) Can you quickly identify third parties you may need to notify? - (h) Do you have appropriate contractual rights to be notified of breaches by third parties? - (i) Do you know how to contact the Information Commissioners Office ("ICO") and with law enforcement who you can involve quickly if necessary? - (j) If you hold credit/ debit card data, do you need to notify your payment processor? - (k) Do you need advice on the legal options available to quickly gather evidence from third parties?

-- [m] Can you gather information about the breach including taking statements from staff members or councillors who might have seen unusual activity? - [n] Do you understand when you should consider notifying data subjects and / or regulators?
+- (I) Do you understand your potential liabilities to third parties? - (m) Can you gather information about the breach including taking statements from staff members or councillors who might have seen unusual activity? - (n) Do you understand when you should consider notifying data subjects and / or regulators?